 - C1.1R The Academic Board shall have overall responsibility for the approval of awards and the validation of routes leading to awards of the University whether such routes are taught by the University or by another organisation operating in an approved relationship with the University - C1.2R The Academic Board shall establish procedures to enable proposed new awards and award routes to be validated and for the validation process to provide assurance of the standards of awards and the quality of learning and teaching in accordance with the objectives and policies of the University - C1.3R For each award of the University, and for each award of an external body for which the University offers taught provision, there shall be an approved programme specification stating the award, award structure, curriculum, assessment regulations and other requirements as prescribed by the Academic Board.
 The programme specification shall be completed by the faculty taking responsibility for the award no later than the date set for this purpose by the validation process.
-The programme specification shall be made accessible throughout the University in conformity with arrangements approved by the Academic Board. - C1.4R For each module there shall be an approved module specification stating the module learning outcomes and the means by which these outcomes are achieved and demonstrated. - C1.5R Academic Board may charge a committee or body established by such a committee to undertake on its behalf validation of programmes leading to awards of the University - C1.6R The Academic Board shall establish procedures enabling approved awards, award routes, fields and modules to be modified and for the programme specifications of all such provision to be amended and maintained as accurate, accessible and comprehensive records of learning and teaching as offered to students. - C1.7P The following are subject to approval through the University's central procedures: - i. approval of new programmes and awards - ii. changes to existing award title - iii. any variation to the mode(s) of delivery to that/those approved at the original validation. - C1.8P The process has three elements: - i. executive approval of proposals for new programmes, awards and additional mode(s) of delivery, which permits a validation process to proceed
+The programme specification shall be made accessible throughout the University in conformity with arrangements approved by the Academic Board. - C1.4R For each module there shall be an approved module specification stating the module learning outcomes and the means by which these outcomes are achieved and demonstrated. - C1.5R Academic Board may charge a committee or body established by such a committee to undertake on its behalf validation of programmes leading to awards of the University - C1.6R The Academic Board shall establish procedures enabling approved awards, award routes, fields and modules to be modified and for the programme specifications of all such provision to be amended and maintained as accurate, accessible and comprehensive records of learning and teaching as offered to students. - C1.7P Link to http://acreg.uwe.ac.uk/ updated annually by the Academic Registry